About our Preschool

 At what age can I send my child to PVUMC Preschool?

 Students who reach the age of two years prior to September 1 may attend PVUMC Preschool.
 Our children range in age from two to five years.
-We also offer a parent-toddler interaction program once a week for children 18 to 24 months and require that one parent attend the program with the toddler.

 Does my child need to be potty trained to start at PVUMC?